Allographa: Taxonomy

+Because available sequence data cover only a minority of the species historically placed in the broader Graphis complex, Lücking and Kalb combined a molecular backbone with a large phenotype dataset to assign unsampled species using a morphology-based phylogenetic binning approach, enabling large-scale recombination into Allographa despite limited DNA sampling.
+Applying the same framework in a comprehensive Thai revision, Kalb and colleagues extended the phenotype matrix with newly described taxa and transferred additional species into Allographa while describing further diversity in both Allographa and Graphis.

 Description

 Allographa is characterised by ascomata (fruiting bodies), which are elongated and groove-like in shape.
 One of its defining features is the generally excipulum, which gives a dark appearance to the fruiting bodies, although some species formerly placed in Hemithecium with uncarbonised (blackened) are also included in this genus.

 Allographa typically displays robust and strongly prominent lirellae, often with a massive structure.
 The are hyaline (colourless) and usually large to very large in size, turning violet-blue when treated with iodine.
 A key distinguishing feature from Graphis in the strict sense is the strongly gelatinous with thin paraphyses.

 While Allographa shares many morphological similarities with Graphis, making clear-cut distinctions challenging, molecular evidence supports its status as a separate genus.
 Allographa is part of a larger clade within Graphidaceae that includes other lirellate genera such as Diorygma, Glyphis, Pallidogramme, Phaeographis, Platygramme, Platythecium, Sarcographa, Thalloloma, and Thecaria.
 The genus encompasses species previously assigned to the Graphis carassensis group and some former Hemithecium species.
-Notable examples include A. acharii, A. chrysocarpa, A. rhizocola, A. ruiziana, and species related to A. chlorocarpa and A. rufopallida.
-Despite the morphological overlap with Graphis, advanced techniques such as morphology-based phylogenetic binning have successfully differentiated most Allographa species from Graphis sensu stricto, confirming its status as a distinct genus within the Graphidaceae.
+Examples include A. acharii, A. chrysocarpa, A. rhizocola, A. ruiziana, and species related to A. chlorocarpa and A. rufopallida.